ozoneplatform/ozp-webtop/README.md

 # ozp-webtop

-## Core Directives

-This repo is comprised of core Angular directives that will make-up the next generation OZONE User Interface (UI).
-The directives can be thought of as compononents which will make up the functionality of the UI.
-The directives are the focus and everything else should be thought of as a placeholder (for now).
+Next Gen OZONE UI

-## Set Up
+## Prerequisites
 Install Node.js and npm.
 Head over to [the Node.js website](http://nodejs.org/) if you need to do that.
 Next, install [Grunt](http://gruntjs.com/) and [Bower](http://bower.io/) with the command below.

     (sudo) npm install -g bower grunt-cli

-## Usage
+## Getting Started
 First clone the repo.
-Then install development dependencies with npm:
+Then install development dependencies with npm.
+Install frontend app dependencies with Bower:

     cd ozp-webtop
-    npm install

-Install frontend app dependencies with Bower:

-    bower install
+    npm install && bower install

 Development tasks are run with Grunt.
-The most common are listed below.

-    # Run the preview server (opens a browser for you)
-    grunt serve
-    # Run JSHint on the code
-    grunt jshint
+Run `grunt serve` to bring up a live preview of the webtop.
+Run `grunt -h` for a full list of Grunt tasks.

 ## Development Notes